nithinkr1shna/nithinkr1shna.github.io/_posts/2017-04-18-concurrency-in-erlang.markdown

 tags: [erlang]
 ---

-*"In computer science, concurrency is the decomposability property of a program, algorithm, or problem into order-independent or partially-ordered components or units
+<center>*"In computer science, concurrency is the decomposability property of a program, algorithm, or problem into order-independent or partially-ordered components or units
-."* -concurrency as defined by wikipedia.
+."* -concurrency as defined by wikipedia.</center>

 In Erlang concurrency is acheived by running processes independently, potentially running in parallel.
 In single core systems concurrent process time share, mediated by a Scheduler, in a round robin fashion.
 We have a 3 state-process model in Erlang, they are RUNNING, WAITING, RUNNABLE.